rkhullar/example-webapp/docs/medium-article.md

 # FastAPI on AWS with MongoDB Atlas and Okta

 ## Objective
-After reading this article you'll have an understanding of how to create backend python endpoints that read and write to MongoDB and are secured behind okta.
+After reading this tutorial you'll have a better understanding of how to create backend python endpoints that read and write to
+MongoDB and are secured behind okta.

 ## Background